not-forest/forest-riscv/README.md

 - [ ] **Testing and Validation**
   - [x] JTAG debug from System Console.
   - [x] Test cases for each instruction.
+  - [ ] Testing benchmarks for RTLs.
-  - [ ] RISC-V architecture compliance suite, benchmarks
+  - [ ] RISC-V architecture compliance suite, benchmarks.

 - [ ] **Documentation and Examples**
   - [ ] Documentation for CPU design.